Minecraft-Pathfinding/minecraft-pathfinding/docs/AdvancedUsage.md

 <h2>Custom Movement Providers</h2>

-To create a subclass of `.MoveProvider`, you need to implement the `provideMovements` method.
+To create a subclass of `MovementProvider`, you need to implement the `provideMovements` method.
 This method is responsible for deciding whether or not movement is possible and, if possible, appending to the provided storage.

 <h4>Example</h4>